 The United States Department of Education requires standards of satisfactory progress for students who receive federal funds.
 Measures must include the student's total academic history, regardless of whether the student received financial aid at the time.
-In compliance with federal regulations, College of the Mainland has established a policy applicable to all financial aid recipients including those who have accepted student loans and those who work on campus and are not eligible for federal funding.
+Students not receiving aid will be notified at the time of financial aid application.
+It is the student’s responsibility to be informed about the satisfactory academic requirements.

 Return of Title IV Funds